 Under the terms of the Notes, at closing the Company received an initial tranche of \$3.0 million for immediate use for general corporate purposes.
-The remaining cash proceeds of \$29.2 million are being held in a restricted account and will be released to the Company from the Company's restricted accounts in subsequent tranches subject to certain equity conditions.
+A second tranche of \$3.0 million was released to the Company in December 2016.
+An additional \$6.6 million was released during the three months ended March 31, 2017.
+Under the terms of warrant repurchase agreements signed in April 2017 and discussed in more detail below, \$7.9 million was returned to the holders in exchange for the extinguishment of the Series C Warrants.
+The remaining cash proceeds of \$11.8 million are being held in a restricted account and will be released to the Company from the Company's restricted accounts in subsequent tranches subject to certain equity conditions, such that the balance will become unrestricted by the maturity date of the Notes, December 29, 2017, subject to satisfaction of certain conditions contained in the Notes.